cboylan/jenkins-log-console-log/README.md

 One of its uses is to allow post-processing tools such as log analyzers that only reads files to do its work.

+It is available as a build-step and as a post-build action.